Mehdi0x90/Web_Hacking/2FA_OTP_Bypass.md

 If you can generate a new OTP infinite times, the OTP is simple enough (4 numbers), and you can try up to 4 or 5 tokens per generated OTP, you can just try the same 4 or 5 tokens every time and generate OTPs until it matches the ones you are using.

 ## Race Condition
-Check the section about 2FA bypass of the following [page](https://github.com/Mehdi0x90/Web_Hacking/blob/main/Race%20Condition.md)
+Check the section about 2FA bypass of the following [page](https://github.com/Mehdi0x90/Web_Hacking/blob/main/Race%20Condition.md).

 ## Remember me functionality
 * ### Guessable cookie
-If the "remember me" functionality uses a new cookie with a guessable code, try to guess it.
+If the `"remember me"` functionality uses a new cookie with a guessable code, try to guess it.

 * ### IP address
-If the "remember me" functionality is attached to your IP address, you can try to figure out the IP address of the victim and impersonate it using the X-Forwarded-For header.
+If the `"remember me"` functionality is attached to your IP address, you can try to figure out the IP address of the victim and impersonate it using the `X-Forwarded-For` header.

 ## Older versions
 * ### Subdomains
 * ### APIs
-If you find that the 2FA is using an API located under a /v*/ directory (like "/v3/"), this probably means that there are older API endpoints that could be vulnerable to some kind of 2FA bypass.
+If you find that the 2FA is using an API located under a `/v*/` directory (like `"/v3/"`), this probably means that there are older API endpoints that could be vulnerable to some kind of 2FA bypass.

 ## Previous sessions
 When the 2FA is enabled, previous sessions created should be ended.
 This is because when a client has his account compromised he could want to protect it by activating the 2FA, but if the previous sessions aren't ended, this won't protect him.